 As spirit-filled contemplatives, the congregation does a great job of “being” church right here and now, but does struggle with how to share this bounty more effectively so as to ensure a sustainable future.
 Therefore, the congregation called Rev. Dr. Melinda V. McLain in Fall 2014 with the express purpose of discerning and implementing a new, sustainable model of ministry.
 Since then, McLain and the congregation have come to understand that the congregation’s three passions: food, justice, and the arts could be well-lived out by becoming a café church.

 The learning curve has been high, but joyous.
 In Spring of 2016, the congregation participated in the New Business Law Practicum at U.C.
 Berkley’s Boalt Hall and learned how to be a non-profit running a business.
-Over the summer of 2015, a draft business plan for the GOOD table came into being that envisions a coffee shop with pay-what-you-can lunches, co-working space, and a venue for live music.
+Over the summer of 2015, a draft business plan for the Good table came into being that envisions a coffee shop with pay-what-you-can coffee shop, gathering space for spiritual celebrations, and a venue for live music.

-The plan outlines a community café operating with a triple bottom-line of financial sustainability, social service benefits, and spiritual development.
-We continue to refine our plan and are now searching for the right real estate, funding for the co-working space development, and the development of a marketing strategy and plan. the GOOD table is also beginning to operate in two “pop-up” forms: pastoral “community office hours” at a coffee shop in Richmond and live music each first Sunday evening at El Cerrito Natural Grocery.
+The plan outlines a community café operating with a triple bottom-line of financial sustainability, social service benefits, and spiritual development. the Good table is currently operating in two “pop-up” forms: pastoral “community office hours” at a coffee shop in Richmond and we are now co-hosting community events at our new property in El Sobrante.
 These pop-ups help us understand how to do this sort of community ministry, learn from the community what they need and desire, and begin to develop a customer base for the proposed enterprise.